 |Main ingredient(s)||Chicken, chicken meal, pea protein|

 If you’ve got an overweight cat with a urinary tract issue, the Blue Buffalo Natural Veterinary Diet Urinary Care Grain-Free Dry Cat Food could be just what you’re looking for!
-It is made with the ideal levels of fat and calories to help your cat drop those unwanted pounds while making him feel fuller longer.
+It is made with the ideal levels of fat and calories to help your cat drop those unwanted pounds while making him feel fuller for longer.

 This dry cat food contains limited amounts of minerals like magnesium and sodium to maintain good urinary tract health.
 This wholesome kibble contains real chicken and no corn, wheat, soy, artificial preservatives, or flavors.
 Like all Blue Buffalo pet foods, Weight Management + Urinary Care Cat Food has been developed by veterinarians, animal nutritionists, and food scientists to ensure your feline friend gets nothing but the best.